 The third most direct measures are things like cervical mucus and basal body temperature, which are associated with the hormones that are associated with ovulation.
 Each step removed from ovulation itself makes things more complex to interpret, and potentially introduces error — both of which affect how accurate a measure is.

 Bottom line: Do ovulation tests work?

 Ovulation tests get a big thumbs-up from us.
 They involve the measurement of reproductive hormones (which we’re big fans of here at Modern Fertility) and thus use relatively direct biological indicators of ovulation to help you figure out where in your cycle you are.

 Because we’re hormone nerds — and proud of it — we offer a few different ways to measure and understand the hormones most important to fertility.
 First, the Modern Fertility Ovulation Test tracks your LH at low, high, and peak levels to help you predict ovulation and your fertile window.
 The Modern Fertility App makes that even easier by letting you scan and log your Ovulation Test results ~like magic~ with your phone’s camera — as well as track your periods and sex or insemination.
 (The app also makes predictions and testing recommendations for future cycles.)

 If you’re trying to conceive, the Modern Fertility Pregnancy Test lets you test for pregnancy and trust the result.
-It’s just as accurate from the day of your missed period as leading pregnancy tests, but it’s more affordable.
 You can use our app to log your results and know when to test for pregnancy.

 Finally, you can use the Modern Fertility Hormone Test to understand how your fertility is changing over time.
 Our hormone test gives you insight into the number of eggs you have and can help you identify red flag issues — like PCOS or thyroid conditions — that could affect your reproductive health down the line.